walterbender/Syllabi/graphics.md

 Course Organization
 -------------------

-Each semester, the class will visit an institution or cultural site that will serve as the client for an inclusive graphic design exploration.
-Exercises in this course will include: historical and contemporary perspectives on graphic design, typographic studies, logo and brand development, creating design systems, small and large format layout construction, display, tour guide and way-finding.
+Each time this course is offered, the class will visit a local institution or cultural site that will serve as the client for an inclusive graphic design exploration.
+Exercises in this course will
+include: historical and contemporary perspectives on graphic design, typographic studies, logo and brand development, creating design systems, small and large format layout construction, display, tour guide and way-finding.

 Course Goals
 ------------